 - Heat a very large skillet over high heat and add a drizzle of olive oil.
 When the skillet is hot, add the pork in a single layer and allow it to cook for 2-3 minutes, so it can get nice and caramelized.
 Flip and cook another 2-3 minutes, or until the pork is browned and just getting crispy on the edges.
 Lower to medium heat and pour in the balsamic mixture, sliced cherries and basil.
 Allow to simmer until the sauce coats the pork, about 3-4 minutes, stirring frequently.

 - Heat a separate skillet or grill pan over medium-high heat.
-Coat with 1 tbsp of olive oil and add zucchini.
+Coat with 1 tablespoon of olive oil and add zucchini.
 Season with a sprinkle of salt and pepper and saute until soft and golden.
 Transfer to a plate and turn up to high heat.
-Add another tbsp of olive oil.
+Add another tablespoon of olive oil.